How to Renew Oregon Medicaid

 How to complete your OHP renewal

-Log in to your account at one.oregon.gov.
-Complete the renewal form, upload any required documents, and track renewal status in real time.
+- Online at one.oregon.gov — complete the renewal form, upload any required documents, and track renewal status in real time

-Visit your local Oregon Department of Human Services office.
-Find locations at oregon.gov/odhs/Pages/office-finder.aspx.
-Staff can assist with paper renewal forms and document submission.
+- In person at your local Oregon Department of Human Services (ODHS) office — find locations at oregon.gov/odhs/Pages/office-finder.aspx; staff can assist with paper renewal forms and document submission

 Documents you may need for renewal